abhirama/external-calls-blog/README.md

   pip install -r requirements.txt jupyter notebook
 ```
-A tab should open up in your browser at `http://localhost:8888`
+A tab should open in your browser at `http://localhost:8888`